 River Tay Public Art Trail, Perth

 History and art are packed together in one lovely walk around the River Tay and Perth’s city centre.
 The River Tay Public Art Trail offers a beautiful way to explore Scotland’s ancient capital with no less than 25 sculptures and other pieces of art along the route.
 Other hidden secrets include the Fergusson Gallery and the Riverside Park Heather Garden.
-This is only a short walk, so be sure to supplement it with perhaps some more of these amazing hidden gems in Perth.

 Start: Parking at Tay Street